 It is vital to make the right choice to ensure efficacy.
 We explored a diverse array of products to make the process easier for you.
 Here are three of the best gopher poison products.

 How We Found the Best Gopher Poison

 Expert Near You

-The JT Eaton Pocket Gopher Bait uses diphacinone as the active ingredient.
-This ingredient makes this product ideal for all gopher species.
-This product works to attract them so that they want to eat the poison.
-The poison comes in the form of specially formulated bricks.
-This form allows for quick placement inside the gopher tunnels on your property.
-Locate the tunnel and put the brick into place.
+Like many other products, Kaput Pocket Gopher Bait uses diphacinone as the active ingredient.
+Diphacinone makes this product ideal for all gopher species and works to attract the pests so they want to eat the poison.
+Place the pellets inside the gopher tunnels and around your property and let nature take its course.